owkin/drl-evaluation/README.md

 ## Download data

-The data used in our study is available for download on this bucket.
+The data used in our study is available for download on this bucket (WIP - will be available shortly).
 Once downloaded, make sure to update the `PREFIX` variable in `omics_rpz/constants.py` to point to the location of downloaded folder `benchmark_data`.

 ## Launch an experiment